That scheme seems kind of... triangle shaped...

 The thing is, it’s hard to know whether or not even a “legit” MLM fits this profile.
 Most MLMs are notoriously secretive about their contractor’s sales, and some don’t track them at all.
 When you look at what they’re selling, the reason why sales agents find it so difficult to unload product becomes clear.

 Most MLMs sell things that you can get cheaper at a normal store.
-Mary Kay and SeneGence, for example, sell drugstore-quality makeup at department store prices.
-Why buy $18 mascara or lipstick when you can get the same thing at Walgreens for $8?
-Or head to Sephora or Macy’s and spend the same amount on a designer brand?
+Why buy $18 mascara or lipstick when you can get the same thing at your local drug store for $8?

 There is too much competition selling the product to make profitable retail sales.
 There are an unlimited number of sales representatives with no territories.
 Distributors are encouraged to recruit more distributors, who are naturally their competitors.
 They enroll their friends, family, and neighbors.
 When they do so, they not only lose potential customers, they also create new competitors.